lalitsachan/lalitsachan.github.io/_posts/2019-07-10-Gradient-Boosting-Machines.md

 Value of $\mathcal{L}$ for regression and classification is given at the beginning of this post above under anchor points 2 and 3.

 Idea in Anchor Point 1, pertains to parameters.
-In context of gradient boosting machines; **Key Idea** is that instead of parameter change we are introducing small changes in the our model $F_t$ , and this change is the new individual model being added in the sequence, that is $f_{t+1}$ .
+In context of gradient boosting machines; **Key Idea** is that instead of parameter change we are introducing small changes in our model $F_t$ , and this change is the new individual model being added in the sequence, that is $f_{t+1}$ .
 Following the idea of gradient descent :

 $$
 f_{t+1} \rightarrow -\eta \frac{\delta C}{\delta F_t}